tracy-o/learning-day/docs/topics/personalisation.md

 As part of the response pipeline we may fetch a fallback for a subset of error status codes.

-If the request has been marked as personalised, i.e. `envelope.private.personalised_request` is `true`, then we mark the `cache-control` to `"private"`.
+If the request has been marked as personalised, i.e. `envelope.private.personalised_request` is `true`, then we mark the `cache-control` to `"private"` if it is public.